Hurwitz integrality of the power series expansion of the sigma function for a telescopic curve: Klein's fundamental -form

-For the telescopic curve $X$, a fundamental differential of second kind is algebraically constructed in \cite{Aya1}.
+For the telescopic curve $V$, a Klein's fundamental $2$-form is algebraically constructed in \cite{Aya1}.
 We recall its construction.
-Note that the construction inherits all steps of classical construction in \cite{Baker} that was recently recapitulated and generalized in \cite{EEL,N1} for the $(n,s)$ curves.
-We define the meromorphic bilinear form $\widehat{\omega}(P,Q)$ on $X\times X$ by
+Note that the construction inherits all steps of the classical construction in \cite{Baker} that was recently recapitulated and generalized in \cite{EEL,N1} for $(n,s)$ curves.
+We define the meromorphic bilinear form $\widehat{\omega}(P,Q)$ on $V\times V$ by

-where $P=(x_1,\dots,x_m)$ and $Q=(y_1,\dots,y_m)$ are points on $X$,
+where $P=(x_1,\dots,x_m)$ and $Q=(y_1,\dots,y_m)$ are points on $V$,

 $H=(h_{i,j})_{2\leq i,j\leq m}$ with